(Updated Dec. 16, 2025)

 Sent packing

 Cardenal didn’t perform as well in 1971 as he did in 1970.
-With the Cardinals eager to give a starting spot to rookie outfielder Jose Cruz, Cardenal was deemed expendable.
+Eager to give a starting spot to rookie outfielder Jose Cruz, the Cardinals deemed Cardenal expendable.

 On July 29, 1971, Cardenal was batting .243 when the Cardinals traded him, infielder Dick Schofield and pitcher Bob Reynolds to the Brewers for infielder Ted Kubiak and minor-league pitcher Chuck Loseth.